Peter B. Mellon, 62, of Wellesley Island

 WELLESLEY ISLAND, N.Y.
-(WWNY) - Peter B. Mellon, 62, passed away unexpectedly, early Friday morning, August 28th, at his home on Tennis Island.
+(WWNY) - Peter B. Mellon, 62, passed away unexpectedly, early Friday morning, August 28th, at his home on Tennis Island near Alexandria Bay, New York in the Thousand Islands.

-Peter was born March 14, 1958, son of Jefferson and Marie Therese Mellon.
-His love and passion for the Thousand Islands started with his parents from the age of eight, where they would summer at the Pine Tree Point Resort in Alexandria Bay.
-It is here on the River where he built a wide and deep network of close friends and business associates.
-It is also where he brought the love of his life, Helene, to marry at Boldt Castle on June 28, 2002.
-It is here, looking at Boldt Castle, every morning and every evening that they built a wonderful life, later to include their companion Golden Retrievers, Coach and Argo.
-Toby, their first rescue dog, had preceded Peter a few years ago.
+Peter was born March 14, 1958, the son of Jefferson and Marie Therese Mellon.
+His love and passion for the Thousand Islands started with his parents from the age of eight where they would summer at Pine Tree Point in Alexandria Bay.
+It was here on the River where he built a wide and deep network of close friends and business associates.
+It was also where he brought the love of his life, Helene, to marry at Boldt Castle on June 28, 2002.
+It was here, looking at Boldt Castle every morning and every evening that they built a wonderful life together.
+It later included their companion Golden Retrievers: Coach and Argo.
+Toby, their first rescue dog, predeceased Peter a few years ago.

-Peter was founder and owner of Antique Boat America, the classic boat brokerage on Route 12 in Clayton, NY.
-He also founded his charitable organization, the Mellon Foundation.
-Peter had been a voice for the hobby and his passion was unmatched.
-He was often the “go to” expert for antique boats on the TV show, American Pickers.
-He also served on the Antique Boat Museum’s International Advisory Council and hosted their auction fundraiser at the annual show for almost 15 years.
+Peter was founder and owner of the brokerage, Antique Boat America, and founder of the charitable organization, the Mellon Foundation.
+Peter was a voice for the antique and classic boat hobby and his passion was unmatched.
+He was often the “go-to” expert for antique boats on the TV show, American Pickers.
+He also served on the Antique Boat Museum International Advisory Council and managed the auction fundraiser at the museum’s annual boat show for almost 15 years.

 A close second to his love for all things business and antique boats was his love for hockey!
 He played the sport all throughout his life and was an avid fan.